 The recent scandal of Facebook’s user data being harvested for use for election manipulation by Cambridge Analytica has brought the issue of data security to wider public discussion.
-Our private data entrusted to an entity with assurance and expectation of confidentiality being exploited by a third party for nefarious purpose should obviously elicit a strong response.
+Our private data entrusted to an entity with assurance and expectation of confidentiality being exploited by a third party for nefarious purposes should obviously elicit a strong response.
 But, we should also consider our part and our negligence that has directly contributed to this.
 It is our own nonchalant attitude towards the value of our own data that has allowed other parties to obtain and use them with such ease.
 We publicly disclose our information online that we would not be willing to share with a stranger in real life.
 This is because we fail to realize that online world is an extension of the real world and think our real life is detached from our digital life.
 This makes people not pay heed to the potential consequences of being careless with their online presence.
-We even do not read the terms of services in websites and softwares which are essentially a binding legal contracts.
+We even do not read the terms of services in websites and software which are essentially a binding legal contracts.
 While we obsess over physical contracts and devote our resources to making sure everything is right, in case of online or digital contracts we just hit the “I agree” button without actually reviewing what is included in it.

 The possibility of election fraud is quite substantial in Nepal as well.
 If you have published your birthdate somewhere on the Internet, then that’s all an attacker needs to extract your voter identity details.
-The online portal provided by election commission of Nepal only needs your birthdate before it throws all your private information to public.
+The online portal provided by the election commission of Nepal only needs your birthdate before it throws all your private information to the public.
 We have already written about this in detail in our Threat Report 2017.

 We have made a list of steps that you should follow in order to keep your data and yourself safe.
 We recommend that you follow these steps to stay secure: